SmithC22/Term-Project-Smith-Duggan/README.md

 Java has a plugin called javaFX that will allow us to create a game board and create a UI for the game, and we also will be able to code the player to player connection in java.

 # Deliverables
-A completed battleship game that will be able to be played other multiple computers via a player to player connection.
+A peer to peer connection tht sends real time commands back and forth between two players a completed battleship game that will run in the demo the demo will show a running version of the game demo will show the two clients sending info back and forth

 # Time Table
 11/2 Figure out how to connect two computers in java